yinonc/polyfill-elements-from-point/README.md

 ##### Author note:

 Keep in mind some browsers / some versions are returning `null`.
 See [documantation](https://developer.mozilla.org/en-US/docs/Web/API/DocumentOrShadowRoot/elementsFromPoint).
-Although the polyfill function will always return an array, I didn't want to wrap whole function to return `[]` if received `null`, but to return same value from native functions.
+Although the polyfill function will always return an array, I didn't want to wrap whole function to return `[]` if received `null`, but to return original value from native functions.